Unrag

 },

 Eliminates API costs, reduces latency, and keeps data private.
+See Ollama Provider for setup instructions.

 Keeping embeddings consistent